-- Services for mental disability or intellectual disability, except for services rendered for necessity of evaluation of the diagnosis of mental or intellectual disability. - Athletic performance enhancement training, evaluation, or counseling. - Services required by an employer in order to begin or continue working, unless they are clinically appropriate and have received precertification from the Medical Management Department. - Counseling services for weight control or reduction that are not related to a primary Axis I disorder such as Anorexia or Bulimia.

-- Behavioral modification programs unless authorized through the Medical Management Department. - Services for continued maintenance therapy for Transcranial Magnetic Stimulation (TMS). - Services for residential treatment solely for the treatment of gambling addiction or sexual addition. - Report writing and/or court testimony for any purpose. - · School meetings for any purpose. - Time spent traveling or travel expenses incurred by a service provider. - Any travel expenses for a member other than for emergency transport by a private ambulance service or non-emergent transport that has received precertification from the Medical Management Department. - Residential level of care solely for the purpose of treating nicotine and/or smoking addictions (excluding marijuana). - Residential level of care solely for the purpose of treating gambling or sexual addictions. - Halfway houses. - Wilderness therapy programs - There is no coverage for school meetings by outpatient behavioral health practitioners.
+- Services for mental disability or intellectual disability, except for services rendered for necessity of evaluation of the diagnosis of mental or intellectual disability. - Athletic performance enhancement training, evaluation, or counseling. - Services required by an employer in order to begin or continue working, unless they are clinically appropriate and have received precertification from the Medical Management Department. - Counseling services for weight control or reduction that are not related to a primary Axis I disorder such as Anorexia or Bulimia. - Behavioral modification programs unless authorized through the Medical Management Department. - Services for continued maintenance therapy for Transcranial Magnetic Stimulation (TMS). - Report writing and/or court testimony for any purpose. - · School meetings for any purpose. - Time spent traveling or travel expenses incurred by a service provider. - Any travel expenses for a member other than for emergency transport by a private ambulance service or non-emergent transport that has received precertification from the Medical Management Department. - Residential level of care solely for the purpose of treating nicotine and/or smoking addictions (excluding marijuana). - Residential level of care solely for the purpose of treating gambling or sexual addictions. - Halfway houses. - Wilderness therapy programs - There is no coverage for school meetings by outpatient behavioral health practitioners.